Kenwanjohi/books-ello/README.md

 ### Books-Ello
-Books-Ello is a React application designed for instructors to pick learners' books and manage their selections.
+Books-Ello is an application designed for instructors to pick learners' books and manage their selections.
 They can search and browse through a collection of books, and can curate books for their learners.

 ## Available Scripts for development
 Before running the commands